wkoszek/lastpass-ansible/README.md

 1. `.lastpass-ansible.conf` file
 2. `LASTPASS_ANSIBLE_NAME` environment variable
 3. Name guessed based on a directory: "Ansible_Vault" + name

+It should be safe to commit `.lastpass-ansible.conf` to your repository.
+If you're paranoid, just use `LASTPASS_ANSIBLE_NAME` environment variable for passing this name.
+Otherwise just use the guessed name.
+I think it's the most convenient.

 [Ansible Vault]: http://docs.ansible.com/ansible/playbooks_vault.html
 [LastPass]: https://www.lastpass.com